COFREND/ONDE-format/File format.md

 ### Entry points

 The blocks defined in the general structure are implemented as HDF5 groups, the name of which is free but which have a mandatory 'TYPE' attribute that defines their nature.

-The following constraints are applied for the location of the blocks in the HDF5 file :

-- HDF5 groups corresponding to Metadata blocks are located at the root of the file
-- Inside a metadata block, all blocks are located in the sub tree of the metadata HDF5 group
-- Among these blocks, the sequence blocks (which are the entry points for the discovery of data and metadata) must be located one or two levels under the metadata block
+The entry points are the xxx_DATASET groups (namely groups that have as a TYPE attribute
+ ASCAN_DATASET, TSCAN_DATASET or CSCAN_DATASET)

 When discovering the content of a given file, the following procedure must therefore be applied :

+- Read the 'TYPE' and 'VERSION' attributes at root level and verify the compatibility of the version number with the reader, and that the type is that of a UT ONDE file ('ONDE_UT')
-- Read all groups located at the root level and identify the groups corresponding to the UT metadata blocks by checking which groups have a 'TYPE' attribute whose value is 'UT'.
+- Read all groups in the file and identify the groups corresponding to the datasets blocks by checking which groups have a 'TYPE' attribute whose value is 'ASCAN_DATASET', 'TSCAN_DATASET', 'CSCAN_DATASET'.
-- For each metadata group, read all the groups which are located one or two levels under the metadata group and identify the sequence groups by checking which groups have a 'TYPE' attribute whose value is either 'ASCAN_DATASETDATASET, ' TSCAN_DATASETDATASET, 'CSCAN_DATASETDATASET.
-- From there follow the HDF5 links defined in the specification to retrieve the data arrays, the related datasets, the setup information, ...
+- From there follow the HDF5 references defined in the specification to retrieve the data arrays, the related datasets, the setup information, ...

 ### Rules for the HDF5 groups